 Organizing the day for music.

-The title of this blog could be misleading.
-You might think that it means you need to have a whole day dedicated to practice.
-That is not what I meant.
-As matter of fact, it is almost the opposite: it’s about placing a few sessions on the instrument in a busy week.
+The title of this blog might be a bit misleading.
+You may think it means dedicating a whole day to practice, but that’s not what I intended.
+It’s quite the opposite: it’s about fitting in a few efficient practice sessions with your instrument during a busy week.

-Let’s see a typical week with either work or school/homework and the accompanying chores.
-Let’s add to that the time needed to be spent with friends and family.
-What are we left with? usually a few minutes every day or every other day on a regular weekday and a little more time during the weekend.
+Let’s consider a typical week filled with work, school or homework and the usual chores.
+Add in the time needed to spend with friends and family, and what are you left with?
+Usually just a few scattered minutes each day, maybe more during the weekend.

 Another group of student will come home, have a snack and take a breather for a few minute, then, before homework for the children, or before dinner for the adult, they make a point to practice (Second tip: you need to make a point of it, as in “it is not negotiable, I’ll practice today”).
 They can do that if they are not traveling that week or spend a vacation away from home.